openstack-archive/dragonflow/doc/source/specs/nb_api_refactor.rst

 The implementation detail of the indexing DB Store will be hidden from the client developer, to allow us to replace it with a better implementation, if and when possible.
-Therefore, additional API tests will be written to verify the behaviour stays the same accross implementations.
+Therefore, additional API tests will be written to verify the behaviour stays the same across implementations.

 An in-memory sqlite implementation was considered.
 However, sqlite stores information as strings rather than python objects.
 Whilst serialisation and